Naincy1999/Love/README.md

-A simple love quiz to ask crush.
+A simple love quiz to ask your crush.
 Build using simple HTML and CSS.